worldline/angular-training/docs/src/en/template.md

 To bind a DOM property to a component's property, enclose the DOM property in square brackets `[]` in the template.
 The square brackets `[]` cause Angular to evaluate the right-hand side of the assignment as a dynamic expression.
 Without the brackets, the right-hand side is just a static string literal. `[]` is the syntax for one-way data binding with data flowing from the component to the template.

-Here is an exemple where the *href* and *disabled* DOM property values are defined via variables in the component class.
+Here is an example where the *href* and *disabled* DOM property values are defined via variables in the component class.

 <CodeGroup>
 <CodeGroupItem title="app.html">